oasisprotocol/old-docs/src/tutorials/deploy-vyper.md

 ## Quickstart

-If you have the Oasis Toolchain installed and just want to deploy right away:
+If you have the Oasis toolchain installed and just want to deploy right away:

 1. Clone this repo.
 2. Install dependencies with `npm install`.